-- 2.1 The term "unit member" shall mean any member of the bargaining unit as set forth in this Article. - 2.2 The District recognizes the Association as the exclusive representative of all employees in the certificated bargaining unit, which include the following positions: - General Education Classroom Teachers, Special Education Teachers, Counselors, Directors of Attendance/Discipline, School Nurses, School Psychologists, Professional Development Instructors, Music Coordinator, Elementary Music Teachers, Elementary Art Teachers, Certificated Librarian, Speech Language Pathologists, Occupational Therapists, Physical
+- 2.1 The term "unit member" shall mean any member of the bargaining unit as set forth in this Article. - 2.2 The District recognizes the Association as the exclusive representative of all employees in the certificated bargaining unit, which include the following positions: - General Education Classroom Teachers, Special Education Teachers, Counselors, Deans of Student Services, School Nurses, School Psychologists, Music Coordinator, Elementary Music Teachers, Elementary Art Teachers, Certificated Librarian, Speech Language Pathologists, Occupational Therapists, Physical Education Specialists, Work Experience

-- Education Specialists, Work Experience Teachers, "Step-Up" Preschool Teachers, Teachers on Assignment, and Temporary Contract Teachers. - 2.3 The following positions shall not be included in the certificated bargaining unit: - Management positions of Superintendent of Schools, Assistant Superintendents, Directors, School Principals, Assistant Principals, Program Specialists, Coordinator of Learning Innovations, Adult Education Teachers, all day to day Substitute Teachers, Teachers hired on an hourly basis, Long Term Substitute Teachers called for consecutive days for the same teacher and not eligible for employment under Education Code 44920 and its successors, and Casual Employees. - 2.4 The parties agree that the unit is appropriate and that no clarification of the unit shall be sought either as to the specific exclusions or the enumerated inclusions; except that this waiver does not include clarification regarding any future positions which were not included in the inclusions and exclusions as set forth herein, and which may be included by mutual agreement of the parties.
+Teachers, Athletic Director, Activities Director, "Step-Up" Preschool Teachers, Teachers on Assignment, and Temporary Contract Teachers.

+- 2.2.1 Positions included in Article 2.2 shall not have supervisory or evaluative duties over any employees of the District. - 2.3 The following positions shall not be included in the certificated bargaining unit: - Management positions of Superintendent of Schools, Assistant Superintendents, Directors, School Principals, Assistant Principals, Program Specialists, Coordinators, Adult Education Teachers, Education Related Mental Health Services (ERMHS) Counselors, all day to day Substitute Teachers, Teachers hired on an hourly basis, Long Term Substitute Teachers called for consecutive days for the same teacher and not eligible for employment under Education Code 44920 and its successors, and Casual Employees. - 2.4 The parties agree that the unit is appropriate and that no clarification of the unit shall be sought either as to the specific exclusions or the enumerated inclusions; except that this waiver does not include clarification regarding any future positions which were not included in the inclusions and exclusions as set forth herein, and which may be included by mutual agreement of the parties.